jerry81/codeingame/AI/G07-Code-Magic/notes.md

     - highest possible cost given mana
   - favor drafting lowcost units

+  - attacks are not balanced, everyone focuses on an enemy even if overkill

 # refactor

 - battle() getting a little too big.